 I'm about to think that Urrutia really is who he says he is.Play Caption

 In this example, we can see that Rubio is "about to think" something.
 In this context, our formula expresses that Rubio "feels tempted" or "is inclined" to think that what Urrutia says is true.

-Provócame is an Argentine program.
-In some Spanish speaking areas (not Argentina) estar por + infinitive can indicate an inclination to do something, or to be in the mood to do something.
-Likewise, in some (other) regions, estar para + infinitive is the more common way to indicate that an action will soon take place.
+Note that in some Spanish-speaking areas, estar por + infinitive would more likely be used to indicate that one is in the mood to do something or has the intention to, while in other regions, estar para + infinitive is the more common way to say that some action will soon take place.